eschnou/gepetto/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Gepetto** is a minimalistic cli-based Operator: an AI Agent that uses its own browser to perform tasks for you.
+**Gepetto** is a minimalistic cli-based Operator: an AI Agent that uses its own browser (and any other tools) to perform tasks for you.
 The primary use case is running browser test cases, but it could be used for any other task automation needs.
 It supports a wide variety of AI models and can leverage any tools exposed through MCP.

 ## 🛠️️ Key Features